-Carpentry & joinery on board the modern superyacht
+Carpentry and joinery on board the modern superyacht

 Carpentry and joinery is an extremely important part of any boat, especially a superyacht, and there are many different jobs a carpenter will be required for on board.
 Below we take a look at the trends in the superyacht industry, as well as looking at one of the most important jobs in superyacht carpentry; looking after the yacht’s deck.